 [*] Expect things to be tough.

 I’m gonna come right out and say it: Expectations guide your behaviors and actions.
-If you expect things to be a cake-walk, if you expect the sets to fall easily before you, than your mindset is in for a free-fall the moment you experience even a little bit of adversity.
+If you expect things to be a cake-walk, if you expect the sets to fall easily before you, then your mindset is in for a free-fall the moment you experience even a little bit of adversity.

-On the other hand, if you walk onto the pool deck with a positive outlook that the workout is going to be hard, and that the road to success is difficult, than you are better braced for the inevitable difficulty and hardship that is going to come hurtling down at you.
+On the other hand, if you walk onto the pool deck with a positive outlook that the workout is going to be hard, and that the road to success is difficult, then you are better braced for the inevitable difficulty and hardship that is going to come hurtling down at you.

 “Your disposition and your expectations about what it will take to get you where you want to go are truly the core of not getting frustrated by the task at hand.
 Expect it to be hard.”

 The wishful thinkers are always the ones who end up the most disappointed.

 Be realistic about how challenging things are, and don’t fall for the fallacy that you are the exception to the whole “lots of hard work = a better chance of success” thing.